Ahmedzaid16/SignCraft-Innovators-Graduation-Project/README.md

 - High accuracy and low latency to ensure effective and natural communication.

 ## Dataset
-The project uses the **ArabicSL-Net** dataset for training the machine learning models to recognize and interpret sign language gestures.
+The project uses the <a href = "https://zenodo.org/records/7771372">**ArabicSL-Net** <a/> dataset for training the machine learning models to recognize and interpret sign language gestures.

 ## Modeling